-When Accused of Aggravated Assault, Stand Your Ground
+When Accused of Aggravated Assault in Florida, Stand Your Ground says South Florida Criminal Attorney

 Under Florida law the difference between being charged with assault vs. aggravated assault is huge.
-The penalties for aggravated assault are a lot more severe, often including jail or prison.
+The penalties for aggravated assault in Florida are a lot more severe, often including jail or prison.
 Also, if you are convicted, or plea to aggravated assault, will have a permanent criminal record.
-Aggravated assault makes you ineligible for a seal or expungement.
+Aggravated assault makes you ineligible for a seal or expungement of your criminal record.

 There are two factors: